-Hands up who’s ever had a chat with an IT guy and halfway through you’ve realised you have no idea what they’re talking about.
+Have you ever had a chat with an IT consultant and halfway through you’ve realised you have no idea what they’re talking about.
 At the end of your chat (which was less conversation and more ‘being talked at’), you’ve realised that you’re probably worse off than when you started because, while you were pretty sure they were speaking English, it was a dialect you’d never heard of and certainly didn’t understand.

 Dealing with IT professionals can be daunting because sometimes it’s hard to understand what they’re talking about.
 The IT vocabulary is typically filled with a lot of jargon and acronyms, which all mean something important but only if you’re in the know.

 How, then, can the average person understand IT lingo, and how can an IT professional make what they’re saying easier to understand?

 If the scenario at the top of this blog was you in a nutshell, you’re not alone.
 IT can seem complicated and daunting if you’re not in the know, so here are a couple of ways to stay on top of what’s going on.

 First things first, if you don’t understand what your IT team is talking about, don’t be afraid to ask them to explain what they mean.
 If the conversation is business-critical (for example, it relates to the security of your internet connections), it’s essential that you understand what’s happening, what those implications are, and what needs to happen to rectify the situation.

 2. Be Proactive

 If you show interest in wanting to better-understand IT jargon, ask your IT team or external IT provider if they can give you a crash-course about IT acronyms and their real-world definitions.
 If you reach out for education because you’re genuinely interested in what’s going on, your IT team will be more likely to go out of their way to help you understand.